-If you are in bankruptcy, your tax debt likely will not get discharged.
+If you are in bankruptcy, the IRS will likely not discharge your tax debt.
 However, there are things that the IRS can do to stop the collections process.

 If you need to work out a payment plan, the IRS can help you fill out the necessary forms and help you determine a payment plan.

 You may qualify for an installment plan, where you pay off your taxes in monthly payments.
 You’ll need to submit a written request or apply for the installment plan on the IRS website.